idiap/bob/src/doc/TorchInstallation.rst

   should work.
 * `Doxygen`_: is used for extracting C/C++ documentation strings from code and building a system of webpages describing the C/C++ Torch API.
+* `Dvipng`_: is required for LaTeX-like code conversion to HTML.
+Not having it will cause equations to be displayed using LaTeX-code instead of being nicely formatted.

 .. note::
    If your OS cannot satisfy the minimal required versions of the packages, you